6. Dictionaries#

 Exercise 6.5.#

-We have a dictionary of countries in the European Union and their capitals.
+connects the countries in the European Union to their capitals.

 # Create the dictionary